 When?: 12.30pm - 7.30pm all week.

-Definitely one of the more well-known shops on this list, due in part to its prime location at Plaza Singapura (UPDATE [21/4/17]: The shop is now located at Millenia Walk).
 House of Turntables features, yes, turntables — the kind that sound as good as they look, and they are all very sexy.

 Hawking almost exclusively Pro-Ject turntables, you can worm your way up the audiophile ladder beginning with the Debut Carbon model.
 And of course, they have records too; a fine selection of new titles along with a wide range of second-hand titles, mostly in very good condition.

 While they’ve gone through a bit of a change in their selection in recent times, the homeliness of Vinylicious Records and its unfailingly friendly owners have remained.
 They’ve taken great care into the title selections, sporting a nice catalog of modern titles with reissues of older ones.
 What’s unique about their shop is that due to shop owner Eugene’s expertise in 80s contemporary music and partner Rachel’s affinity for film soundtracks, you can find a wide selection of 80s albums and singles and an array of film soundtracks.
-Formerly at Parklane, they’ve now taken residency in a relatively spacious unit at Peninsula Shopping Centre.
+Formerly at Parklane, they’ve now taken residency in a relatively spacious unit at The Adelphi.